Flex Spending Accounts

 Deadlines:

-Allowable expenses must be incurred January 1 – December 31.
+Allowable expenses must be incurred from January 1 – December 31.

 All reimbursements must be claimed no later than March 31 for the previous plan year.

-This rule states that any funds remaining in the participating employee’s FSA account at the end of the plan year will be forfeited to the employer.
+This rule states that any funds remaining in the participating employee’s FSA account at the plan year’s end will be forfeited to the employer.
 Although the rule is clear, many users of an FSA largely misunderstand the result of the rule: loss of funds can be easily avoided.

 Let’s look at an example:

-Joe Smith chooses to participate in the Medical FSA and elects to fund $500 for the year.
+Joe Smith participates in the Medical FSA and elects to fund $500 annually.
 After the plan year and grace period are complete, Joe finds that he spent only $400 of the original $500 he put away.
 He fears he has lost $100, but due to the taxes he saved on the $500 he has not.
 Let’s say Joe is in the 28% tax bracket.
-By putting $500 away in his Medical FSA, he saved $140 in taxes (money that was not taken out of his paycheck and given to the IRS).
-In sum, even if Joe leaves $100 in his Medical FSA account, he has still saved $40!
+By putting $500 away in his Medical FSA, he saved $140 in taxes (money not taken out of his paycheck and given to the IRS).
+In sum, even if Joe leaves $100 in his Medical FSA account, he still saves $40!
 This vital key issue must be explained completely to potential FSA participants.

-Employees who participate in an FSA should determine the amount to fund by looking at the expenses they will incur in a year; this amount is not an arbitrary number.
+Employees who participate in an FSA should determine the amount to fund by examining their expenses for the year; this amount is not arbitrary.

-In this example, let’s say Mary Johnson is married with two children.
-One child is in daycare, Mary has glasses, and her husband Tom has allergies.
+In this example, Mary Johnson is married with two children.
+One child is in daycare, Mary has glasses, and her husband, Tom, has allergies.
 When adding up how much to put away in her Medical and Dependent Care FSA accounts, Mary looks ahead for the year and determines that one child is going to need braces (add $2,000), that Mary is going to need glasses (add $500), and that Tom has a regular prescription for allergy medicine every month (add $120: $10 per month co-pay).
-Adding it all up, she determines her expenses add up to $5,000 for day care and $2,620 for medical expenses.
+Adding it all up, she determines her expenses add up to $5,000 for daycare and $2,620 for medical expenses.
 Since the limit on the medical FSA for 2022 is $2,850, Mary will elect $2,850 for the Medical FSA and $5,000 for the Dependent Care FSA.
 The total amount she will put away toward her FSA is $7,850.
 These are expenses she knows will be incurred.
 Once again, at an average 28% tax bracket, Mary will save $2,270 by using her FSA!
 That is equivalent to getting her child’s braces for free!
-She has no doubt that she should take advantage of her FSA and save this money.
+She does not doubt that she should take advantage of her FSA and save this money.

-Cafeteria Plans are qualified, non-discriminatory benefit plans, meaning a discrimination test must be met based on the elections of the participants combined with any contribution by the employer.
+Cafeteria Plans are qualified, non-discriminatory benefit plans, meaning a discrimination test must be met based on the participants’ elections combined with the employer’s contribution.

 • a marriage or divorce